zzxwill/odps/intl.en-US/User Guide/Lightning/Service pricing.md

 # Service pricing {#concept_vsd_d5t_z2b .concept}

+This article introduces you to an overview of the MaxCompute Lightning service charges.

 **Note:**

 -   The MaxCompute Lightning service is currently in the beta phase and is available for free.